zfcampus/zf-console/README.md

 > For a full overview of how to create route specification strings, please review the [ZF2 console
 > routes
 > documentation](http://framework.zend.com/manual/2.3/en/modules/zend.console.routes.html).

+> #### Route definitions
+>
+> Note that, by default, the route name will be prefixed to the `route` you pass.
+In the example
+> above, the `build` route becomes `build <package> [--target=]`.
+If you wish to be explicit, you
+> can include the command name in your route definition yourself, or pass the
+> `prepend_command_to_route` flag with a boolean false value to disable prepending the command name.
+>
+> Prepending is done to make explicit the idea the mapping of the command name to the route -- which
+> is particularly prudent when considering usage of the help system (which is command centric).

 ### Mapping routes to callables